geeksblabla/geeksblabla.com/blablas/ep1/index.md

 ## Notes

-00:00:00 - Introduction : Welcoming and presenting guests
+00:00:00 - Introduction and welcoming guests

 00:01:00 - What is Open source ?